ProjetsPL/treehouse-theme/_posts/us/2020-08-14-6-common-mistakes-you-should-avoid-when-decorating-studio-apartment.md

 {:.distinction.distinction-information}

 It's a good idea to choose several projects that you really like and analyze them.
 Mark something that is particularly attractive to you and something that you dislike in each of the designs.
-Using the method of trial and error, try to match indivitual elements.
+Using the method of trial and error, try to match individual elements.
 This way you have a chance to create a unique project that will fit your interior perfectly.

 ### Excessive order